Smart Labs Now Logo

 People with CAD may experience symptoms such as fatigue, jaundice, or painful fingers and toes in cold environments.

-Folate, a B vitamin crucial for cell division, plays an essential role in red blood cell production.
+Folic Acid, a B vitamin crucial for cell division, plays an essential role in red blood cell production.
 Folate deficiency can lead to a type of macrocytic anemia, where red blood cells are abnormally large, thus increasing MCV.
 Symptoms can include fatigue, weakness, depression, and irritability.

 Dietary improvements or supplements can often resolve folate deficiency, but long-term deficiency may lead to more serious health issues.